Mrigank-Mouli-Singh/MERN-eCommerce/README.md

 ## Code Review

-Your contribution will be reviewed by the project maintainers.
+Your contribution will be reviewed by the project maintainer.
 Be prepared to address any feedback or suggestions to ensure the quality and compatibility of your changes.

 ## Thank You!